FrankFlitton/vue-2-img/README.md

 - Processes SVGs and icon font files
 - Snap a screenshot of a single DOM element or the whole page
 - Automatically download an image or PDF file
+- Easy install for VueJS (or any other JS Framework)
 - Runs 100% in the web browser

 ## New as of v0.0.5